ada-ros/tutorial-aeic21/Exercises.md

 to some people.
 A personal favorite (which also supports splitting) is `guake`, bound to some unused function key (e.g. `F12`).

-### RCLAda setup
+### 0.2 RCLAda setup

-With the previous steps, and after sourcing the `setup.bash` script, we are ready to set up the Ada environment.
+With the previous steps, and after sourcing the `/opt/ros/foxy/setup.bash` script, we are ready to set up the Ada environment.
 Full instructions can be found at https://github.com/ada-ros/ada4ros2 and are summarized next:

 1. Install the native Ada build tools:
     1. `apt install gnat gnat-gps gprbuild`
-    - GNAT CE 2020 will not work as it will complain about a few points in the Ada codebase.
+    - GNAT CE 2020/2021 will not work as it will complain about a few issues in the Ada codebase.
     - Even after fixing those, you may experience linking problems when mixing code built with the native `g++` and the one packaged with GNAT CE 2020.
-    - You **may** use the GNATstudio editor from CE 2020, if so you prefer, over the older GPS packaged in ubuntu as `gnat-gps`.
+    - You **may** use the GNATstudio editor from the Community Edition, if so you prefer, over the older GPS packaged in ubuntu as `gnat-gps`.
-1. Clone the RCLAda sources, including submodules, and using the aeic21 branch:
+1. Clone the RCLAda sources, including submodules, and using the `aeic21` branch:
     1. `git clone --recurse-submodules -b aeic21 https://github.com/ada-ros/ada4ros2`
     - The `ada4ros2` is a mostly empty repository, that is used to bring in several ROS2 packages as submodules.
 It also contains a few convenience scripts, but nothing necessary *per se* to use RCLAda.
     - The Ada ROS2 packages are detailed in the first part of the tutorial presentation.
 You can find them under the `src` folder of the repository.